Permit Application Process

 PERMIT APPLICATION PROCESS

-Permit applications must be submitted per the requirements within the permit application.
+Permit applications must be submitted per the requirements within the online permit application.

 Once the permit application package has been received, EH&S will perform a preliminary review for completeness.
 This process takes approximately two (2) business days from the time the application has been received.
 If the permit application documents are incomplete, EH&S Building Codes office will notify the applicant, authorized agent (if one is listed on the permit application), and the State Agency project manager by email of the information required to further process the application.
 Once all the required documents have been received, and if all plans have been previously approved, the permit should be issued within five (5) business days.
 If plans have not been previously reviewed and approved, the issuance of a permit may take up to thirty (30) business days.